 If subject attributes are not provided in an authorization decision request, the Policy Decision Point (PDP) will attempt to look them up in the Policy Information Point (the ViewDS directory).

-For this to occur the request must include the following XACML attribute:
+For this to occur the request must include a key XACML attribute.